michaelcale/books/books/go/0240-packages/010-installing-packages.md

 SOId: 80100042
 ---

-In order to to import a package in your program you must first download the package locally.
+In order to import a package in your program you must first download the package locally.

 `go get -u github.com/gomarkdown/markdown` downloads package files from https://github.com/gomarkdown/markdown/.